Observations at the hive entrance

 |

-Bees are clustered in front of the entrance, facing the hive, wings beating, but the tip of their abdomen is pointed upward and one can see a separation of the last abdominal segment allowing dissemination of the trail pheromone produced by the Nasonov gland (► Royal pheromones).
+The bees are clustered in front of the entrance, heads towards the hive, wings beating, but the tip of their abdomen is pointed upward and a gaping of the last abdominal segment is visible, allowing dispersal of the scent-marking pheromone produced by the Nasonov gland (► Phéromones royales).

 In autumn, colonies prepare for overwintering.
-This is a period of profound behavioural reorganization within the colony.
-Drones have become useless mouths and workers starve them before expelling them from the hive without mercy or hesitation.
+It is a period of profound change in colony behaviour.
+The drones have become useless mouths to feed, and the workers starve them before expelling them from the hive without ceremony or compunction.

 |